comicalhonour/comicalhonour/README.md

 - 👋 Hi, I’m @comicalhonour
 - 👀 I’m interested in programming stuff.
-- 🌱 I’m currently learning backend dev.
+- 🌱 I’m currently learning stuff.

 <!---
 comicalhonour/comicalhonour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.